cssam/StarwarsClient/README.md

 ![alt tag](https://user-images.githubusercontent.com/6191308/127865379-f07374a0-c890-44f2-832d-6cf48c146cb4.png)

-Again it shows number of records for Films and Residence but I didn't add loading since I did at Peoples page.
+Again it shows number of records for Films and Residence.
+Loading titles of them are added using dialog.

 #####Angular Material components used here
 * mat-paginator